Podcast: Play in new window | Download

 Consumer watchdog and government groups have fought this issue for decades.
 But compliance and enforcement are minimal.

-There is NO guarantee your Avocado or Olive Oil are labelled correctly.
+There is NO guarantee your Avocado or Olive Oil are labeled correctly.
+I find Chosen Brand avocado oil to be safe.

-• Foreign Olive Oil is usually pure (Greek, Spanish, Italian)
+- Foreign Olive Oil is usually pure (Greek, Spanish, French, Italian)

-Consider refrigerating your oils.
-I keep my oils refrigerated and take them out of the fridge to soften before use.
+- Consider refrigerating your oils and take them out of the fridge to soften before use.

 Alternatives to Avocado and Olive Oil